-Youth Arts Program will take place from Monday, July 22 through Friday, August 9, from 9am to 4pm at the Mays Center on the Bates College campus.
-A mandatory orientation meeting for all participants will be held on Sunday afternoon, July 21.
-The Festival Finale rehearsal and performance will occur on Saturday, August 10.
+Youth Arts Program will take place from Monday, July 21through Friday, August 8, from 9am to 4pm at the Mays Center on the Bates College campus.
+A mandatory orientation meeting for all participants will be held on Sunday afternoon, July 20.
+The Festival Finale rehearsal and performance will occur on Saturday, August 9.

-For more information call the Bates Dance Festival office at 786-6381 or email@example.com
+For more information email or call the Admission director, Meredith Lyons at the Bates Dance Festival office, firstname.lastname@example.org or 786-6381.

-The Bates Dance Festival offers a limited number of partial and full YAP scholarships to qualifying low-income students from Lewiston-Auburn schools (those living in subsidized housing or on the free lunch program).
+The Bates Dance Festival offers a limited number of partial and full YAP scholarships to qualifying low-income students (those living in subsidized housing or on the school free lunch program).
 Scholarship forms are available online or from school guidance offices or the Bates Dance Festival.

-Youth Arts is made possible with generous support from: Anonymous, Leonard C. and Mildred F. Ferguson Foundation, Fisher Charitable Foundation, Lewiston-Auburn Children's Home, Liberty Mutual Insurance, Sequoia Foundation, and TD Banknorth.
+Youth Arts is made possible with generous support from: Anonymous, Leonard C. and Mildred F. Ferguson Foundation, Lewiston-Auburn Children's Home, Liberty Mutual Insurance, Sequoia Foundation, and TD Banknorth.

 Faculty & Staff